-The "Target" bars represent Mr. Capel's base salary, target annual cash bonus, and grant-date target value of long-term incentive compensation awards for 2015, 2016, and 2017.
-The "Realized" bars represent, as a percentage of target, the total of each year's base salary paid, annual cash bonus earned and long-term incentive award value as of December 31, 2017.
+The "Target" bars represent Mr. Capel's base salary, target annual cash bonus, and grant-date target value of long-term incentive awards for 2016, 2017, and 2018.
+The "Realizable" bars represent, as a percentage of target, the total of each year's base salary paid, earned annual cash bonus, and the value of earned long-term incentive award (service-based and performance-based restricted stock unit ("RSU") awards) based on the Company's stock price at December 31, 2018

 % Increase/Decrease

 Period TSR (1) Accumulated Realizable CEO Compensation (2)

-1 Year -7% -43%
+1 Year -14% -10%

-2 Year -25% -28%
+2 Year -20% -27%

-3 Year 22% -18%
+3 Year -36% -25%

-- (1) TSR represents total shareholder return in 1 year (2017); 2 years (2016 and 2017); and 3 years (2015, 2016, and 2017), respectively. - (2) This column represents realizable CEO compensation versus target over the comparable TSR period.
-The realizable CEO compensation represents the accumulation of each period's base salary paid, annual cash bonus, and long-term incentive award value as of December 31, 2017.
+- 1) TSR represents total shareholder return in 1 year (2018); 2 years (2017 and 2018); and 3 years (2016, 2017, and 2018), respectively. - (2) This column represents realizable CEO compensation versus target over the comparable TSR period.
+The realizable CEO compensation represents the accumulation of each period's base salary paid, annual cash bonus, and long-term incentive award value as of December 31, 2018.

-Mr. Capel's accumulated compensation for the past three years had an intended grant-date value of approximately \$12.7 million.
-Based on the Company's stock price at December 31, 2017 and the Company's performance for the past three years, the realizable value of this compensation was approximately \$10.4 million, which was 18% below their intended target value.
-By design, our executive compensation program will not deliver intended target value unless the Company meets or exceeds the financial performance targets.
+Mr. Capel's accumulated compensation for the past three years had an intended value of approximately \$11.3 million (with equity awards valued at grant date).
+Based on the Company's stock price at December 31, 2018, and the Company's performance for the past three years, we estimate the realizable value of his compensation was approximately \$8.5 million, or 25% below the intended value.
+By design, our executive compensation program is intended to align with creation of shareholder value, and the CEO's realization of the intended value of his compensation is impacted both by the Company's financial performance against its targets and by shareholder return.